uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, CSE-601 (Gates Commons).
+Allen Center, CSE-601 (Gates Commons).

 **When**: 1:30 PM (Wednesday, November 19th, 2008)